wilsonsk/Flask-React-Gcloud/README.md

+## This is project aims at establishing a template that most closely resembles the industry standard in regards to configuring the stack and the application of Webpack and modularization (such as CSS modules) to take advantage of the single page nature of Reactjs as intended.

 ## A skeleton for building Python applications on Google App Engine with [Flask](http://flask.pocoo.org), [React](https://facebook.github.io/react/), [Webpack](https://webpack.github.io/) and [Babel](https://babeljs.io/).

 ## Run Locally